No products in the cart.

 Factors that Influence the Chances of Recovery from Stroke Paralysis

-Fortunately, there is plenty of clinical evidence that shows positive correlation between the intensity and consistency of rehabilitation and recovery after stroke.
-This is an important factor that influences the chances of recovery from stroke paralysis.
+Fortunately, there is substantial clinical evidence that shows a positive correlation between the intensity and consistency of rehabilitation and recovery after stroke.
+This is an important factor to consider when evaluating your own recovery efforts.

 How the Brain and Body Recover After Stroke Paralysis

-Paralysis after stroke is the result of disruption between the brain and muscles.
-When the brain cannot send the correct signals to your affected muscles, they can become difficult to move or paralyzed.
+As we reviewed previously, paralysis after stroke is the result of disrupted communication between the brain and muscles.
+When the brain cannot send the correct signals to your affected muscles, they become difficult to move or, in cases of hemiplegia, paralyzed.

-Fortunately, the brain can rewire itself and bounce back from injury.
+This is because the brain is capable of rewiring itself and bouncing back from injury.
 While many stroke survivors might not achieve a full recovery, functional gains are possible with the right approach and circumstances.
+This process depends on neuroplasticity after stroke.

 Methods for Rehabilitation After Post Stroke Paralysis

-Once you find something that works, try your best to see it through on a daily basis.
-It cannot be stressed enough: long-term rehabilitation is key to recovery.
+Once you find something that works, try your best to see it through daily.
+It cannot be stressed enough: long-term rehabilitation is the key to recovery from stroke.
+When performing your exercises, keep in mind that high repetition (sometimes called massed practice) is necessary to promote the rewiring of neural connections.

 • Passive range-of-motion exercises.
-Ask a caregiver or therapist to move your affected limbs through their pain-free range of motion on a daily basis.
-Although you aren’t “doing it on your own,” passive movement helps stimulate the brain and activate neuroplasticity.
+Ask a caregiver or therapist to move your affected limbs through their pain-free range of motion daily.
+Although your muscles aren’t actively firing, passive movement helps stimulate the brain and activate neuroplasticity.

-• Self range-of-motion exercises.
-To encourage more recovery, try to practice classic rehabilitation exercises passively by assisting your paralyzed side with your unaffected side.
-Pay attention to each movement, as neuroplasticity occurs through passive exercise specifically when attention is paid to the movement.
+• Self-range-of-motion exercises.
+To encourage recovery, try to practice passive rehabilitation exercises yourself by assisting your paralyzed side with your unaffected side.
+Pay attention to each movement, as neuroplasticity occurs through passive exercise, especially when attention is paid to the movement.
+Self-range can also help avoid additional complications such as contractures after stroke.

 • Mental practice.
 Visualization is another way to spark neuroplasticity.
 Before each exercise session, spend some time visualizing yourself doing each movement on your own.
 Mental practice is clinically proven to help spark neuroplasticity – and when it’s combined with physical practice, it leads to even better results.

 • Electrical stimulation.
 This works by sending electrical impulses to the affected muscles, which helps them contract and potentially move if the contraction is strong enough.
-Attention must be paid to the movement in order to encourage neuroplasticity.
-Work with a therapist to get started and learn where to place the electrodes, what rehab exercises to pair it with, etc.
+Attention should be paid to the movement to encourage neuroplasticity.
+Ask your therapist to train you in the use of electrical stimulation and you may be eligible to continue at home.

 • Mirror therapy.
-This standard rehabilitation method is great for stroke survivors that struggle with hand paralysis.
-Mirror therapy works by using a mirror to “trick” the brain into thinking that you’re moving your paralyzed hand, when it’s actually your non-affected hand that’s doing the work.
+This rehabilitation method is great for stroke survivors who are affected by hand paralysis.
+Mirror therapy works by using a mirror to “trick” the brain into thinking that you’re moving your paralyzed hand when it’s actually your non-affected hand that’s doing the work.
+This sensory input stimulates your brain toward neuroplasticity.

 • FitMi home therapy.
 This at-home rehab device customizes an exercise regimen based on your level of ability.
 Many users see significant results, including those recovering from post-stroke paralysis.
-The story up next shares more insight on this.
+See the story below for more insight on this.

 Stroke Paralysis Success Story